-Greenfield land has remained untouched by previous urban forestry lands.
+Greenfield land has remained untouched by previous urban development.
+This includes undisturbed natural areas agricultural and forestry lands.

 Source: Planetizen.

 Green Infrastructure

 This refers to the natural vegetation, soils, and bioengineered solutions that collectively provide a broad array of products and services for healthy living.
 Natural areas such as forests, wetlands and floodplains, and engineered systems like green roofs and rain gardens conserve natural resources and mitigate negative environmental effects, benefiting both people and wildlife.